SangeetaSantokee/INFO2602_Lab1/README.md

 - After installation:

-    - Type `python main.py` in terminal, or Run using the code runner extension
+    - Run `python main.py` in terminal, or Run using the code runner extension

     - Ctrl+click the link that the website is running on